-Your computer has four USB ports that supports transfer rates up to 12 MB/s for USB 1.1 devices and 480 MB/s for USB 2.0 devices, such as digital camera, scanner, printer, modem, and mouse.
+Your computer has three USB ports for connecting USB devices, such as a digital camera, scanner, printer, modem, and mouse

-USB is specified to be an industry standard extension to the PC architecture.
+USB (Universal Serial Bus) is specified to be an industry standard extension to the PC architecture.
 It supports "Plug-and-Play" technology so you can install and remove USB devices without turning off the computer.
 With its multiple connection capability, up to 127 devices can be connected in a daisy-chain configuration.
 In addition, you can use a USB hub that converts a single USB connector into multiple ports where USB devices can be connected.

+The USB ports support transfer rates up to 12 MB/s for USB 1.1 devices and 480 MB/s for USB 2.0 devices.
 To connect a USB device, simply plug the device cable to one of the USB ports.